June 2, 2026SEO

 Step 2: Conduct International Keyword Research

 Never assume translated keywords work.
 Search behavior differs by country.
-Use SEMrush Keyword Magic Tool filtered by country to find language-specific search clusters with real volume.
+Use the SEMrush Keyword Magic Tool filtered by country to find language-specific search clusters with real volume.

-Step 3:Choose the Right URL Structure
+Step 3: Choose the Right URL Structure

 Your URL structure is the most critical technical decision in international SEO.
 It affects authority, crawlability, and geo-targeting signals for every market you enter.

-Step 4:Implement Hreflang Tags Correctly
+Step 4: Implement Hreflang Tags Correctly

 Educational infographic explaining the hreflang link tag and how it helps search engines understand language targeting.